effectivecore/core/readme.md

 ---------------------------------------------------------------------

 The architecture is made according to the classical MVC scheme.
-It's a hybrid system of NoSQL and SQL storages.
+It is a hybrid system of NoSQL and SQL storages.
 In turn, the NoSQL subsystem implements a hybrid document-oriented and object-oriented model based on a set of class-patterns.